- About Avalon

 - Emily Rossiter

 - Melissa Tucker

 - Teresa Christin, Executive Director

-In order to keep Avalon staff from threats from those who have battered women and children receiving our services, their names have been withheld from our website.
-If you need to contact a staff member, please call the office at 757.258.5022 or submit a Contact request through our Contact Us page.
+In order to keep other Avalon staff from threats from those who have battered women and children receiving our services, their names are withheld from our website.
+If you need to contact a staff member, please call the main office at 757.258.5022 or our Helpline at 757.258.5051.

 Avalon: A Center for Women and Children is an equal opportunity employer.

 We are currently seeking applicants to operate our agency van to transport clients and donated items for our programs.
 Successful candidates will be dependable and possess a general knowledge of the principles and practices of operating and servicing van, a thorough knowledge of the traffic laws and regulations governing van operation, the ability to understand and follow oral and written instructions, and the ability to lift at least 25 pounds.
 Any combination of education and experience will be considered.
 A valid Virginia driver's license and clean motor vehicle report are required.
 Hours will be Monday - Friday, 8 am - 11 am.
 Compensation will be $8.00-9.00 per hour.
 Please email a cover letter and resume or any questions to [email protected]